ksu-is/Currency_Converter/README.md

 # Important
+This code was created with the use of AI

 This Code was run using Visual Studio Code & Python (3.11.7)

 The Code will require the user to replace the API_KEY with their own key using the website as follows: 'https://www.exchangerate-api.com/'